studersi/test-4/Tutorial-07-README.md

       SecRule REQUEST_FILENAME "@beginsWith /EMail/MailHandler" "phase:2,nolog,pass,id:10001,ctl:ruleRemoveTargetById=981249;ARGS:message"
 ```

-This puts the focus on the *subject* free text field, that you also fill in when writing an e-mail.
+This draws attention to the *subject* text field, that you also fill in when writing an e-mail.
 Only one rule violation was found there.
-But we can assume that in general the same rules will be violated in this free text field, e.g. *message* and the fact that this has not yet happened shows that our log file has not yet covered all of the possibilities.
-If we want to deal with *subject* similar to *message*, then we can derive a block of *ignore rules* from the *message ignore rules*.
+But we can assume that in general the same rules will be violated in this text field, e.g. *message* and the fact that this has not yet happened shows that our log file has not yet covered all of the possibilities.
+If we want to handle *subject* similar to *message*, then we can derive a block of *ignore rules* from the *message ignore rules*.
 But, before we do this, we add the new suppression rule for rule ID `981249` to the latter:

 ```bash
       # Ignore-Rules for ARGS:subject